Bedrock-OSS/bedrock-wiki/docs/items/item-format-history.md

     -   Contains `delay` which determines the duration (in ticks) before kinetic damage and effects start to be applied.
     -   Contains `hitbox_margin` which determines how close (in blocks) each target's collision needs to be to the player's view direction to be affected by the kinetic attack.
         -   By default, there is no additional hitbox margin.
-    -   Contains `range` which determines the range (in blocks) of how far away entities must be from the player in order to be affected by the kinetic attack.
+    -   Contains `reach` which determines the range (in blocks) of how far away entities must be from the player in order to be affected by the kinetic attack.
         -   By default, entities between 0 and 3 blocks away from the player will be affected by the kinetic attack.
+    -   Contains `creative_reach` which determines the `reach` applied when the player is in creative mode.
+        -   By default, players in creative mode will be restricted to the normal `reach` range.
     -   Contains `damage_multiplier` which the base damage of the kinetic attack is multiplied by to obtain a multiplied damage value.
     -   Contains `damage_modifier` which is added to the multiplied damage value to obtain a final damage value to be inflicted upon each target.
     -   Contains `damage_conditions` which lists the conditions that need to be met for damage to be inflicted.